jethwoah/SOC-Home-Lab/README.md

 For our case, we can use one of msfvenom's prebuilt payloads.
 To view these prebuilt payloads we can use the command:
  - msfvenom -l payloads

-We are specifically interested in windows/x64/meterpreter_reverse_tcp, because it can establish a connection back to the Windows VM later on.
+We are specifically interested in windows/x64/meterpreter_reverse_tcp, because it can establish a connection back to the Windows VM.

 ![Lab environment](screenshots/msfvenom_payloads.png)